mluukkai/webdevelopment-rails/week4.md

 The tests – the correct words would be specs or specifications when it comes to rspec, we will be using the word test in the future however – can be written at different levels: unit tests for models and controllers, view tests, and integration tests for controllers.
 In addition to these, the application can be tested using a simulated browser with the help of the capybara gem https://github.com/jnicklas/capybara.

-We will be writing only unit tests for models as well as simulated browser-level tests with capybara.
+We will be writing mostly unit tests for models as well as simulated browser-level tests with capybara.

 ## Unit tests

-Try out a couple of unit tests for the class <code>User</code>.
+Let's try out a couple of unit tests for the class <code>User</code>.
 You can create a test by hand or from the command line with the rspec generator

     rails generate rspec:model user